nilaprasad/AWSLabs/README.md

 # AWSLabs
 Learning and documenting how to use AWS

 There is two ways to complete most if not all the actions here.
 The first time I go through my learning, I will be doing it through the console.
-I eventually plan to go back through all the steps and to automate everything using the CLI option.
+I eventually plan to go back through all the steps and to automate everything.
 I haven't decided if I want to do this after each step or at the end of everything.

 ## Account Basics